-In this article, we’ll be comparing the two popular desktop environments – KDE vs XFCE.
+In this article, we’ll be comparing the two popular Linux desktop environments – XFCE and KDE and help you choose the best desktop environment as per your use case and preference.

-KDE Plasma Desktop and XFCE are popular Linux (and other UNIX-like) desktop environments.
-KDE Plasma Desktop offers a beautiful yet highly customizable desktop, whereas XFCE provides a clean, minimalistic, and lightweight desktop.
-KDE Plasma Desktop environment might be a better option for the users moving to Linux from Windows, and XFCE might be a better option for systems low on resources.
+KDE and XFCE are popular Linux (and other UNIX-like) desktop environments.
+KDE Plasma offers a beautiful yet highly customizable desktop, whereas XFCE provides a clean, minimalistic, and lightweight desktop.
+KDE might be a better option for the users moving to Linux from Windows, and XFCE might be a better option for systems low on resources.

-KDE Plasma Desktop developed by KDE using Qt 5 and KDE Frameworks, whereas XFCE was initially started by Olivier Fourdan and built using GTK toolkit, the same toolkit used by the GNOME desktop environment but, XFCE is not a fork of GNOME.
+K Desktop Environment (KDE) developed by the KDE team using Qt 5 and KDE Frameworks, whereas XFCE was initially started by Olivier Fourdan and built using GTK toolkit, the same toolkit used by the GNOME desktop environment but, XFCE is not a fork of GNOME.

 KDE vs XFCE Desktop Environments

-In this section, we compare KDE Plasma to the XFCE desktop environment.
+In this section, we compare XFCE and KDE DEs on different benchmarks.

-#1: Linux distributions with KDE Plasma or XFCE as the default desktop environment
+#1: Linux distributions with KDE or XFCE as the default desktop environment

-You can also install KDE Plasma Desktop or XFCE alongside any other desktop environment on your Linux distribution.
-KDE Plasma Desktop and XFCE desktop environments are widely available in official repositories of all popular Linux distributions and can be installed easily with the help of the distribution’s default package manager.
+You can also install KDE or XFCE alongside any other desktop environment on your Linux distribution.
+Both, XFCE and KDE are widely available in official repositories of all popular Linux distributions and can be installed easily with the help of the distribution’s default package manager.

 #2: Idle Memory Usage KDE vs XFCE

-KDE Plasma Desktop (KDE Neon) seems to use more memory than XFCE (Xubuntu) desktop environment.
-KDE Plasma Desktop is using 580 MB when idling with no applications running beside the terminal application.
+KDE seems to use more memory than XFCE (Xubuntu) desktop environment.
+KDE is using 580 MB when idling with no applications running beside the terminal application.

 Whereas XFCE is using around 476 MB when idling with no applications running beside the terminal application.

-We also tried launching Firefox Web Browser with a single tab browsing our LinuxForDevices home.
-The KDE Plasma was using around 920 MB whereas the XFCE desktop was using around 760 MB.
+We also tried launching Firefox Web Browser with a single tab, browsing our LinuxForDevices home.
+The KDE Plasma was using around 920 MB, whereas the XFCE desktop was using around 760 MB.
+Hence, XFCE is the more lightweight desktop environment when we take a look at the system resource usage.

-KDE Plasma Desktop and the XFCE desktop environment, both offer very stable desktop environments.
+Both KDE and XFCE offer very stable desktop environments.
 XFCE has existed for over 25 years since its initial release in 1996 and to date being actively developed.
-KDE Plasma Desktop has a larger community and its patrons include companies like Canonical, Google, OpenSUSE, etc…
+KDE has a larger community and its patrons include companies like Canonical, Google, OpenSUSE, etc…

-In this section, we compare the customizability of the KDE Plasma Desktop and XFCE desktop environment.
+In this section, we compare the customizability of the KDE and XFCE.

 XFCE desktop environment